Quickly create your Alaska Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your living will in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

-Make decisions about your health care.
+Make decisions about your health care

-In your health care directive and living will, you may want to make choices about whether you would want to receive life support treatment in the event that you were terminally ill.
+In your living will, you may want to make choices about whether you would want to receive life support treatment in the event that you were terminally ill.
 This would include artificial nutrition, hydration, and breathing machines.
 These choices are highly personal and can be difficult to decide on as hypotheticals.
 If you have difficulty with these decisions, you should consider discussing them with your doctor or your loved ones.

-Choose a health care agent.
+Choose a health care agent

 In Alaska, you have the option of naming a health care agent through a durable power of attorney for health care (a “POA”).
-A POA is another type of advance health care directive that works together with a health care directive and living will.
+A POA is another type of advance health care directive that works together with a living will.
 Through a POA, you can choose a trusted person to carry out the terms of your living will and make medical decisions on your behalf.
 This person is often referred to as a health care agent or a health care proxy.

 When choosing a health care agent, make sure you pick someone who knows you well.
 You should talk to them to make sure they are willing to take on this responsibility, and that they are comfortable carrying out your wishes.
 You should not choose someone who owns or works at a health care facility where you receive care.
 The exception to this rule would be if the individual is a relative of yours.

-Sign your health care directive and living will.
+Sign your living will

 You should sign and date your living will and your POA in the presence of two witnesses who you know personally.
 The witnesses should also sign.
 According to title 13 of the Alaska statutes, there are certain restrictions on who can witness your POA.
 The following people should not act as your witnesses: